 Our Good Neighbours Program encourages employees and retirees to give and volunteer for the organizations that matter the most to them.
-Over $293,000 was donated to various registered non-profit or charitable organizations and initiatives, recognizing 5,551 volunteer hours.
+Over $440,000 was donated to 99 various registered non-profit or charitable organizations and initiatives, recognizing 5,551 volunteer hours.
 An additional $74,000 was donated to non-profit organizations to assist in recovery efforts and sustainment funding related to impacts from the spring flood.

 Organizations are eligible to receive up to $750 once an employee or retiree volunteers a minimum of 40 hours within the calendar year.
 Employees who volunteer for local sports or recreation teams may also apply to receive a busing grant of $2,500 to help offset the cost of travel outside of the community for tournaments or competitions.
 Syncrude will also match contributions made to eligible educational institutions, to a maximum of $500 per calendar year per employee or retiree.

 Pre-COVID, an estimated 270 employees and retirees participated in the Good Neighbours program.
 However, the pandemic presented local organizations with unprecedented restrictions associated with safely accommodating volunteers and the coordination of programming.
 To help them weather these challenges, Syncrude provided financial support to 16 community-based not-for-profit, youth and sports-oriented organizations in the Wood Buffalo region.